dougszeto/floof-bot/README.md

 2. Extract the contents

-3. Open main.js in any text editor
+3. Open config.json in any text editor

-4. Towards the top of the file you will see a line that says // EDIT THIS TO PERSONALIZE YOUR BOT

-5. Replace ENTER YOUR NAME with your own name. <b>make sure to keep the single quotes!</b>

-6. Replace ENTER YOUR USER ID with your own userID (see https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) <b>Again, keep the signle quotes!!</b>
+4. Fill in the appropriate information <b>Make sure to keep the quotation marks!</b>.
+For instructions on how to find your user ID see https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID

-7. Replace ENTER YOUR TOKEN with your bot's token <b>please keep the single quotes!!!</b>.
+5. Replace ENTER YOUR TOKEN with your bot's token.
 To obtain the bot token do the following:

 * Go back to the discord developers page (https://discord.com/developers/applications)